siglens/siglens-docs/docs/spl-docs/regex-command.md

 **Syntax:** `"<string>"`\
 **Description:** \
-This argument must be an unanchored regular expression compatible with RE2 syntax and enclosed in double quotes.\
+This argument must be a regular expression compatible with RE2 syntax and enclosed in double quotes.\
 If only `<regex-expression>` is present without any `<field>` argument, it will fetch all records where this `<regex-expression>` matches in any field.

 ### Optional Arguments